The Plastic Pitch Plus is a device for experimenting with microtonality. It uses MIDI to map keys to microtonal pitches.

 Power is supplied via the micro-USB port.

-When using the MIDI pitch bend way (as opposed to the MIDI Tuning Standard) a polyphonic synthesizer must also be multitimbral in order to play polyphonically using the selected microtonal scale.
+- When using the MIDI pitch bend way (as opposed to the MIDI Tuning Standard) a polyphonic synthesizer must also be 16-part multitimbral in order to play polyphonically using the selected microtonal scale.
 This is because multiple MIDI channels are required to have multiple pitch bend values being used at the same time.
 A polyphonic synthesizer that is not multitimbral can still be played monophonically per the PPP tuning.